orstavik/JoiComponents/book/chapter3_lifecycle/HowTo_attributeChangedCallback.md

 By making the developer specify which attributes should trigger `attributeChangedCallback` in `static get observedAttributes()`, the browser can *ignore* all changes to other attributes.

+## When is `attributeChangedCallback(...)` triggered?

+`attributeChangedCallback(...)` is triggered immediately, synchronously.
+But, as with other [custom element reactions](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-element-reactions), `.attributeChangedCallback()` can be 'grouped' and run at the end *within* functions that manipulate DOM for several elements at the same time.
+Examples of such functions are `.cloneNode`, `.innerHTML` and `.appendChild`/`.removeChild`.
+When these functions run they affect a whole group of children/elements within a single call.
+*Within* such functions, `.attributeChangedCallback()`, `connectedCallback()` etc. for several children can be grouped together.

 ## Comment on JS parameter order
 There is one minor flaw with the `attributeChangedCallback(...)` standard: